jelmerk/hnswlib/hnswlib-pyspark/README.md

 Development
 -----------

-You by first running the following command in the root of the project
+You can run the integration tests by first running the following command in the root of the project

     mvn clean install